bhnuka/nyc-disparity-mapper/README.md

 ## Bhanuka Bandara Ekanayake

 ## Purpose of the Map
-This project aims to visualize the systemic inequalities in New York City by highlighting disparities in public services, housing, education, policing, and demographics.
-By comparing data from 2011 and 2022, the map provides insights into how policies and systemic factors have influenced the distribution of resources across neighborhoods, particularly in historically marginalized communities.
+This project aims to visualise the systemic inequalities in New York City by highlighting disparities in public services, housing, education, policing, and demographics.
+By comparing data from 2011 and 2022, the map provides insights into how policies and systemic factors have influenced the distribution of resources across neighborhoods, particularly in historically marginalised communities.
 It serves as a tool for understanding how race, wealth, and public policy intersect to shape the urban landscape and public service access in New York City.

 ## Guide